Can you tell us as a buyer why the image on the left is deemed good while the image on the right is bad?

 No?
 Well, let us clear the picture.
 On your left is the mobile version of an eCommerce with appropriate use of white space, neatly placed checkout feature and an aesthetically pleasing, user-friendly description of the product.
 Things that are missing on the product on your right and will probably leave your customer in a sour mood.

-This is from a user’s perspective now shift focus to the point of view of an ecommerce website.
-Do you know it only takes 0.05 seconds for a visitor to make a judgement about your site, determining if they’re going to stay on-site or leave.
+This is from a user’s perspective now shift focus to the point of view of an ecommerce website for mobile.
+Did you know it only takes 0.05 seconds for a visitor to make a judgement about your site, determining if they’re going to stay on-site or leave.
 So imagine having an ecommerce website with poor designs, slow loading rate and bad user experience?
 Chances are 57% of your users wouldn’t recommend a business that they leave with a bad user experience.

 So are you one of the ecommerce businesses struggling to turn underperforming websites into websites that actually boost credibility and revenue?
-Or an emerging ecommerce website that needs to know how to build a mobile responsive ecommerce website?
+Or an emerging ecommerce website that needs to know how to build a mobile Friendly Ecommerce Design?

 This blog will help you with: